TheresaLui/SelfHelpContent_v2/articles/microsoft.afd/afd-connectivity-4xx-and-5xx-errors.md

 # 4xx and 5xx errors

 ## **Recommended documents**
-* Troubleshooting common routing issues for [4xx and 5xx errors](https://docs.microsoft.com/azure/frontdoor/front-door-troubleshoot-routing)<br>
+* This article describes  [how to troubleshoot some of the common routing issues](https://docs.microsoft.com/azure/frontdoor/front-door-troubleshoot-routing) you may face for your Azure Front Door Service configuration<br>